England Knights: 1990s and 2000s: Background

-2011–13: Foundation
+2011–13: Formation

-In the late 2000s, the idea of a second England team was dropped until 2011 when the RFL decided to resurrect it as England Knights.
+England Knights were officially formed in 2011, eight years after England A played Australia.
 A squad of players under 25 were chosen play against France and where they came out 38–18 victors.
 The following year they competed in and won the 2012 European Championship and defeated Samoa in a 2013 test match.

 2014–17: Hiatus

-The England Knights team was not utilized at all between 2014 and 2017.
+The England Knights team was not utilised between 2014 and 2017.

 2018: Return

 In 2018 it was announced that the Knights would go on a two series tour of Papua New Guinea.